vaishvijs13/justice/README.md

-# JUSTICE: Semantic Search Tool for Legal Professionals ⚖️
+# ⚖️ justice: Semantic Search Tool for Legal Professionals ⚖️

 ## Overview
 Justice is an AI-powered semantic search application designed to streamline information retrieval for legal professionals.
 Leveraging Pinecone’s vector-based search technology, it enables users to query deposition videos and legal documents with unmatched efficiency and precision.